egandavidpatrick-del/project-navigator/README.md

 Built with <b>PHP, MariaDB, JavaScript and C#,</b> the platform provides authentication, role-based access, project management and concurrent multi-user access.

-Its companion <b>Enola</b> service provides autonomous stale-record recovery and primary/backup failover so abandoned browser sessions don't leave records permanently locked.
+Its companion <b>Enola</b> service provides autonomous stale-record recovery and primary/backup failover so abandoned browser sessions don't leave records permanently locked.Go to the table of contents and click the Live Demo Link for demo videos.

 ### Repository Scope